Works Register Home Log In Authors

 And leaves you.

-Dispraise of the flaws of our own speech
+Denouncing the flaws of our own speech

 If you’re lying to others, give up that habit.

-Lying is uttered for gain and praise,
+Lies are told for gain and praise,

 But the world's gain and its praise are like the stinging stings of bees.

-Therefore a lying man is like somebody
+Therefore, a lying man is like somebody

 Who wishes to lick honey